Olaw2jr/fortressos/CONTRIBUTING.md

 ## Getting Started (Development Environment)

-For instructions on how to set up your local development environment to work on FortressOS, please refer to the "Manual Setup for Development" section in our main [README.md](README.md) file or our more detailed `DEVELOPMENT_GUIDE.md` (if available).
+For instructions on how to set up your local development environment to work on FortressOS, please refer to the "Manual Setup for Development" section in our main [README.md](README.md) file or our more detailed [DEVELOPMENT_GUIDE.md](DEVELOPMENT_GUIDE.md).

+## Tech Stack Overview

+FortressOS is built with modern web technologies.
+Understanding our tech stack will help you contribute effectively:

+- **Frontend Framework**: [Next.js](https://nextjs.org/) - React framework with server-side rendering, API routes, and file-based routing
+- **UI Components**: [Shadcn UI](https://ui.shadcn.com/) - Collection of reusable components built with Radix UI and Tailwind CSS
+- **Styling**: [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework
+- **Database ORM**: [Prisma](https://www.prisma.io/) - Type-safe database client for Node.js and TypeScript
+- **Data Validation**: [Zod](https://zod.dev/) - TypeScript-first schema validation library

+Familiarity with these technologies will help you contribute effectively, but we welcome contributors at all skill levels.
+If you're new to any of these technologies, check out their respective documentation to learn more.

 Key tools you'll likely need: